Less How it Looks, More How it Feels

 Trust is built slowly.
 By choosing the hard thing.
 By showing up for yourself over and over again even when no one is watching.
 Especially when no one is watching.

 • Notice when you're performing versus feeling.
-There's a difference.
+There is a difference and your body knows it.

 Less how it looks.
 More how it feels.